laxsjo/vesc-tool-flake/README.md

 }
 ```

-To set it to a specific commit:
+Or you can set it to a specific commit:
 ```nix
 {
   vesc-tool-flake = {